shwcl/ETL-pipeline-Python_HSS-to-SnowflakeDWH/README.md

 # Data Engineering Project
 ## Project Description
-This project implemented an ETL pipeline to load 120000+ rows of data of from an Home Subscriber Server (HSS) stored in semi-structred format to a Snowflake data warehouse.
+This project implemented an ETL pipeline to load 120000+ rows of data from an Home Subscriber Server (HSS) stored in semi-structured format to a Snowflake data warehouse.
 <br></br>

 ## Background